ajcpereira/observIT/inprog/functions/README.md

 ### TEST ENVIRONMENT

-If file eternus_icp exists under the dir tests it will be used instead of real data.
+If file cafs_iostat.txt exists under the dir tests it will be used instead of real data.

 ### Config File example